alfredzou/alfredzou.github.io/_pages/about.md

   - /about.html
 ---

-My name is **Alfred**.
-I am a data scientist graduate from General Assembly with a background in engineering.
+I am a Data Science graduate from General Assembly with a background in engineering.
 To realise my passion for strategic planning, I made the leap into the field of data.
 I want to help businesses make smart, well-informed decisions by understanding their products and customers.

+At this 3-month boot camp, I learnt a lot about data analytics and science.
+Although my initial aim was to learn about data analytics, I feel in love with machine learning too.
+Machine learning can have amazing applications in recommendation systems (think Spotify) and machine translation.
+Personally, I'm a big fan of natural language processing (NLP) and computer vision (CV).
+[You can read about my experiences at GA here.](https://alfredzou.github.io/posts/2020/04/General-Assembly-Data-Science-Immersive/)

+## Data Projects
-Welcome to my corner of the internet, where I hope to showcase some **cool data projects**.
-My projects currently include a **COVID-19 dashboard** that compares each countries' active cases with their hospital capacity, represented by ICU beds; **web scraping Indeed** to determine the different responsibilities between data engineer, analyst, scientist and business analyst.
+I hope to showcase some **cool data projects**:

+* [COVID-19 dashboard](https://alfredzou.github.io/portfolio/COVID-19/) that compares each countries' active cases with their hospital capacity, represented by ICU beds
+* [Web scraping Indeed](https://alfredzou.github.io/portfolio/Web%20Scraping%20Indeed/) to determine the different responsibilities between data engineer, analyst, scientist and business analyst.

-I am currently looking for a junior data analyst position at the moment.
+I am currently looking for a junior data analyst / scientist position at the moment.
 If you are interested in me or my projects, I would love to chat.

 <a href="/files/Alfred Zou Resume.pdf" download>Download my Resume</a>